 2. John F. Kennedy

-President Kennedy had Addison’s, which was a closely guarded secret while he was running for President.
-Addison’s disease is an endocrine disorder that can have a genetic component or be the result of a tuberculosis infection.
+President John F. Kennedy had Addison’s disease, which was a closely guarded secret while he was running for president.
+Addison’s is an endocrine disorder that can have a genetic component or be the result of a tuberculosis infection.
 Kennedy managed his condition with daily steroid injections and drugs while on the campaign trail.
 Democratic insiders feared that voters might see a less than healthy candidate as unfit to be President.
 Similar autoimmune diseases have also turned up in other Kennedy family members as well.

 1. Abraham Lincoln

 The 16th President of the United States has long been suspected to have had Marfan syndrome, a genetic disorder that affects connective tissue.
 It affects an estimated 1 in 5,000 people.
 Patients with Marfan typically exhibit a tall, gaunt appearance and spidery, double-jointed fingers.
 Had Lincoln not been assassinated, Marfan may have done him in; Marfan sufferers typically have heart defects and a high risk of aortic aneurisms.
 Interestingly, the case for Marfan in President Lincoln was made in 1951 when a patient with a shared lineage with Lincoln turned up with the disease.

 The author of On the Origin of Species and the father of modern evolutionary biology, Darwin was plagued with a mysterious illness which caused him distress for most of his adult life.
 Severe gastronomic pains and other miscellaneous symptoms caused him to seek out several bizarre treatments of the day such as water-wrapping therapy.
 Darwin’s condition may have been stress related, genetic (Crohn’s disease is a leading suspect), or he may have contracted Chagas’ disease while in South America; he was interred at Westminster Abbey and has never been properly examined in modern times.